 Nostalgia is everywhere.
-Whether it's the reruns of Friends we watch or the '90s fashion trends that we love—even more so the second time round—there is a hint of nostalgic wistfulness in nearly everything we do.
+Whether it's the Friends reruns we watch or the '90s fashion trends we love—even more so the second time around—there is a hint of nostalgic wistfulness in nearly everything we do.

 If you're anything like us, you've found yourself dipping into 2000s nostalgia with repeats of Gossip Girl and The O.C. or marathons of '90s movies you loved when you were a child, there's actually a scientific reason why we all love nostalgia.
 Simply put, nostalgia makes us feel good.